mariadb-corporation/MaxScale/Reference/Debug-And-Diagnostic-Support.md

 * the value of ‘wsrep_local_index’ for Galera cluster nodes

+* the value of ‘Ndb_cluster_node_id’ for SQL nodes in MySQL Cluster

 * the -1 value for a failure getting one of these informations

 * Repl Depth is the replication depth level found by MaxScale MySQL Monitor